The Band: 1965–1967: With Bob Dylan

-1968–1972: Initial success
+1968–1972: Initial success as The Band

 The sessions with Dylan ended in October 1967, with Helm having rejoined the group by that time, and the Hawks began writing their own songs at Big Pink.
 When they went into the recording studio, they still did not have a name for themselves.
-Stories vary as to the manner in which they ultimately adopted the name "the Band".
-In The Last Waltz, Manuel claimed that they wanted to call themselves either "the Honkies" or "the Crackers" (which they used when backing Dylan for a January 1968 concert tribute to Woody Guthrie), but these names were vetoed by their record label; Robertson suggests that during their time with Dylan everyone just referred to them as "the band" and the name stuck.
+Stories vary as to the manner in which they ultimately adopted the name "The Band".
+In The Last Waltz, Manuel claimed that they wanted to call themselves either "The Honkies" or "The Crackers" (which they used when backing Dylan for a January 1968 concert tribute to Woody Guthrie), but these names were vetoed by their record label; Robertson suggests that during their time with Dylan everyone just referred to them as "the band" and the name stuck.
 Initially they disliked the moniker, but eventually they grew to like it, thinking it both humble and presumptuous.
 In 1969, Rolling Stone referred to them as "the band from Big Pink".

-Their first album, Music from Big Pink (1968) was widely acclaimed.
-The album included three songs written or co-written by Dylan ("This Wheel's on Fire", "Tears of Rage", and "I Shall Be Released") as well as "The Weight", which was used in the film Easy Rider, making it one of their best-known songs.
-While a continuity ran through the music, the style varied by song.
+Their debut album, Music from Big Pink, was released in July 1968 and was widely acclaimed.
+It included three songs written or co-written by Dylan ("This Wheel's on Fire", "Tears of Rage" and "I Shall Be Released") as well as "The Weight", which became one of their best-known songs after it was used in the 1969 film Easy Rider.
+While a thematic continuity ran through the music, the musical style varied from song to song.
+Pink Floyd's Roger Waters deemed it the "second-most influential record in the history of rock and roll", and music journalist Al Aronowitz called it "country soul... a sound never heard before".